Krisha100/Netflix-Clone/README.md

 #### Movie Details Screen part 2

-Based on the season selected from dropdown picker, it shows a list of shows and their details.
+Based on the season selected from dropdown picker, it shows a list of episodes and their details.
+Cover picture changes based on episode selected.

 <img src="https://user-images.githubusercontent.com/57967961/186029079-f9473503-a0d4-4a51-b765-8232c0df4187.jpeg" width="250">